Un, dos, tres... responda otra vez: Ruperta, the Pumpkin (1976–1983, 1991–2004)

 The first season featured no mascot as such, but the worst prize was usually symbolized by a pumpkin (in Spanish, the expression "dar calabazas", "to give pumpkins", is used as equivalent of turning someone down romantically or giving someone a fail in an exam).
-Inspired on this, for the second season José Luis Moro drew and Narciso Ibáñez Serrador voiced a cartoon pumpkin named Ruperta that sang every week the show's main theme song in the title sequence.
+Inspired on this for the second season, José Luis Moro drew and Narciso Ibáñez Serrador voiced an anthropomorphic cartoon pumpkin named Ruperta that sang every week the show's main theme song in the title sequence.
 Its presence was mandatory in the auction and, even though it usually was the worst prize of the evening (just taking the pumpkin home), sometimes it hid other prizes, which could be equally bad or huge.
-For example, the biggest prize ever won in the history of the show was hidden in Ruperta: a car, an apartment in Xàbia, a yacht and a check worth 5 million pesetas (€30,000).
+For example, the biggest prize ever won in the history of the show was hidden in Ruperta: a car, an apartment in Xàbia, a yacht, and a check worth 5 million pesetas (€30,000).
 Ruperta bid farewell on May 13, 1983, halfway the third season, came back in the seventh season and lasted until the end of tenth season.